University of Pennsylvania Law School: 21st century

+Except for the period during which the law school's policy prohibited military recruiters from recruiting on the law school campus during the don't ask, don't tell policy era, Penn Carey Law has actively supported the armed forces.
+The Harold Cramer Memorial Scholarship Program was established in June 2021 to ensure that all veterans admitted to the law school will be able to afford to attend.

 Academics

-Admissions
+Admissions and costs

-For the J.D. class entering in the fall of 2023, 14.6 percent out of 6,146 applicants were offered admission, with 249 matriculating.
-The class boasted 25th and 75th LSAT percentiles of 164 and 171, respectively, with a median of 170.
-The 25th and 75th undergraduate GPA percentiles were 3.57 and 3.95, respectively, with a median of 3.89.
-13 percent of matriculating students identified as first-generation college students, and 29 percent identified as first-generation professional school students.
+For the J.D. class entering in the fall of 2022, 9.74 percent out of 6,816 applicants were offered admission, with 246 matriculating.
+The class boasted 25th and 75th LSAT percentiles of 166 and 173, respectively, with a median of 172.
+The 25th and 75th undergraduate GPA percentiles were 3.61 and 3.96, respectively, with a median of 3.90.
+13 percent of matriculating students identified as first-generation college students, and 35 percent identified as first-generation professional school students.

 Over 1,250 students from 70 countries applied to Penn's LLM program for the fall of 2019.
 The incoming class consisted of 126 students from more than 30 countries.

 The entering class typically consists of approximately 250 students, and admission is highly competitive.
 Penn Law's July 2018 weighted first-time bar passage rate was 92.09%.
 The law school is one of the "T14" law schools, that is, schools that have consistently ranked within the top 14 law schools since U.S. News & World Report began publishing rankings.
 In the class entering in 2018, over half of students were women, over a third identified as persons of color, and 10% of students enrolled with an advanced degree.

-Multidisciplinary Focus
+Based on student survey responses, ABA and NALP data, 99.6 percent of the Class of 2020 obtained full-time employment after graduation.
+The median salary for the Class of 2019 was $190,000, as 75.2 percent of students joined law firms and 11.6 percent obtained judicial clerkships.
+The law school was ranked #2 of all law schools nationwide by the National Law Journal, for sending the highest percentage of 2019 graduates to join the 100 largest law firms in the U.S., constituting 58.4 percent.

+The total cost of attendance (including tuition of $63,610, fees, living expenses, and other expenses) for J.D. students for the 2020–2021 academic year was estimated by the university to be $98,920.
+The estimated cost of attendance increased by over 7% to $105,932 for the 2023–2024 academic year.

+The University of Pennsylvania Carey Law School offers several large merit scholarships, up to full tuition, such as the Levy Scholars Program, Silverman Scholars, Dean's Scholarship, and the Earl R. Franklin and Barbara Corwin Franklin Endowed Merit Scholarship.